 With growing awareness of animal rights, Snake Alley has lost its appeal to most tourists and younger locals, and according to this article, in early 2018 the owner of the last shop specializing primarily in snake meat decided to call it quits and open a hot pot restaurant instead.
 It’s telling that the Taiwan Tourism page for Huaxi Night Market no longer even mentions the word “snake.”

-In 2019, one Michelin Bib Gourmand selection was even added for Huaxi Night Market: Hsiao Wang Steamed Minced Pork with Pickles in Broth (小王清湯瓜仔肉, #17-4, Huaxi Street/華西街17之4號), known for its meaty, 40+ year-old recipes.
+In 2019, one Michelin Bib Gourmand selection was even added for Huaxi Night Market: Wang’s Broth (小王清湯瓜仔肉, #17-4, Huaxi Street/華西街17之4號), known for its meaty, 40+ year-old recipes.

 Huaxi actually consists of four night markets that are interconnected or close to each other, each quite different and interesting in its on way.